dphuongn/FedDLP/README.md

 # Introduction

-This is the implementation of the paper Federated Multimodal Learning with Dual Adapters and Selective Pruning for Communication and Computational Efficiency.
+This is the implementation of the paper **Federated Multimodal Learning with Dual Adapters and Selective Pruning for Communication and Computational Efficiency [(arxiv)](https://arxiv.org/pdf/2503.07552)**.

 ## Operating System
 Linux x86_64